Grainger Mystery Cove 425

 Peter Saggers Sheldon

 MisStress is a grand cruising vessel.
 I purchased her in 2013 from a WA couple who used her as a base at Magnetic Island.
-For 4 years MisStess and myself (and crew) cruised between Cape York and Port Stevens each year, following the cruising seasons and spending the summer at Lemontree Passage in Port Stephens in NSW and Pittwater just north of Sydney Harbour NSW where the majority of maintenance was carried out.
-She is super comfortable and a great weather cat.
+For 5 years, the owner of MisStress (both solo and crew) cruised between Cape York and Port Stevens each year, following the cruising seasons and spending the summer at Lemontree Passage Port Stevens, and Pittwater, where the majority of maintenance was carried out.
+She is super comfortable and a great all weather cat.

-Despite sailing in 50knt plus conditions she showed herself to be far more capable of handling the rough end of the weather spectrum than myself.
-The twin helms make for comfortable and well positioned helm sailing.
-New Raymarine full detail integrated wind instruments have recently been fitted to both helms and one internal mounted on the cockpit bulk head.
+Despite sailing in 50 knots plus conditions she showed herself to be far more capable of handling the rough end of the weather spectrum than myself.
+The twin helms make for comfortable and well-positioned helm sailing.
+New Raymarine full detail (multi- functional actual & virtual wind speed as well as tack function) integrated wind instruments have recently been fitted to both helms and one internal mounted on the cockpit bulk-head.
+A new recently fitted Raymarine auto pilot and a Raymarine tri-data complete the instrument suite

 The galley and saloon area work well as a cruising combination and in rough weather it is a good place to be when cooking.
-Fitted with a Lowrance HDS9 GPS, Sonar, Radar combination, it allows for safe and informed night and day navigation in any conditions.
+Fitted with a Lorance HDS9 GPS, Chart, Sonar, Radar combination, it allows for safe and informed night and day navigation in any conditions.

-The Rig is in perfect order with all stays (main and inner) replaced with Dynema over the last few years.
+The Rig has been inspected annually and is in perfect order with all stays (main and inner) replaced with Dynema over the last few years.
 The safety lines on the port and starboard stanchions have also been replaced with Dynema.
-Furlers on both foresails and a robust simple manual reefing system on the main makes for quick and reliable reefing operations.
+Self-furlers on both foresails and a robust simple manual reefing system on the main makes for quick and reliable reefing operations.
 Harness lines run the full length off both hulls to allow safe and secure access to all point of the boat in rolling seas.
 Both the main and working jib have recently been to the sail maker for a tidy up and are in perfect working order.
-The light weight screecher is in good working order and an asset on broad side sailing up to 20knts of speed.
+The lightweight screecher is in good working order and an asset on broad side sailing in up to 20knts wind speed.

-In general, MisStress is an extremely reliable, comfortable and robust cruising cat.
-Her cedar plank hulls and proven Tony Grainger design makes her an ideal seaworthy and safe cruising vessel.
-I would have no hesitation in heading off on a blue water adventure with her secure in the fact that she can handle the conditions reliably and safely.
+A vinyl hull wrap has been recently completed and the hulls look like new once again.
+In general MisStress is an extremely reliable, comfortable and robust cruising cat.
+She has been meticulously maintained as a functional cruising, live-a-board boat.
+Her cedar plank hulls and proven Grainger design make her an ideal seaworthy and safe cruising vessel.
+I would have no hesitation in heading off on an intercontinental adventure with her, secure in the fact that she can handle all ordinary ocean conditions efficiently, reliably and safely.